-Links to a few walks and walking websites.
+Links to a few walking websites.

 Walking is the oldest, most humane and most democratic form of transportation and is an activity that is encouraged as a way of improving physical and mental health yet few people in Australia walk more than three kilometers per day.
 We are habituated to privilege the car consequently walking is often difficult, unsafe and distinctly unpleasant because of the pollution, constant noise and threats posed by motorized traffic.
 I know from my experiences of walking and driving that the former offers very different and experiential forms of freedom, independence and interaction with the world than is possible when confined to the interior of an automobile.
 It is my hope that my walks, pictures and musings might inspire others to walk more and demand more walkability in our cities, suburbs and regional areas.